Free Diet Bites Weight Loss Program

 Protein- Necessary for muscle support - so drag out that big grill!
 The male body supports more muscle mass than the female body, making protein intake an important element in overall health.
 Seek protein sources in lean meats, beans, eggs and peanut butter.

-Calcium - Calcium deficiency does not exist solely in a woman's world.
+Calcium - Deficiency does not exist solely in a woman's world.
 Insufficient calcium intake results in a reduction in bone mass in both women and men - placing an individual at higher risk for bone-related incidents, such as fracture.
 If you are lactose intolerant or a vegetarian, talk with your doctor about taking a calcium supplement.

-Weight - Keeping your weight at the recommended number has a huge impact on the way you physically feel, physically look, and mentally feel - and can even lengthen your life.
 Health issues relating to obesity can be avoided or eliminated by simply embracing a healthy diet accompanied by moderate activity.
-If you feel overwhelmed about the amount of weight that you need to lose, even a 10-pound weight loss can achieve impressive results.
+If you feel overwhelmed about the amount of weight that you need to lose, even a 10-poundweight loss can achieve impressive results.

 Should you have questions relating to your health, it's important to discuss such with your doctor.
 The information in this article is intended to enhance awareness of male ageing and is not intended to replace the advice of your physician.